-- A full size copy of the final topographic plan at the original scale.
-(While an A3 copy may be bound into the folder, candidates must separately include full size (i.e. A1) copies of the final plan and spot heights); - b.
-A plan showing the spot heights (if these are not shown on the final topographic plan) at the same scale as that topographic plan so that the density of the spot heights and the relationship/reliability of the derived contour lines can be determined; - c.
-A topographic survey of not less than 1 hectare within an existing urban area showing all services, buildings, basements, access ways, occupation, kerblines etc. prepared for the purpose of a redevelopment, a subdivision or for providing an 'as-built'plan.
-All information relevant to the purpose of the survey must be included in the project.
-This existing area must be currently developed to urban density and contain multiple dwellings, services etc. A bare plot of land containing one dwelling will not satisfy the requirements under this section;

-- d.
-Copies of the underlying cadastral plans for the area surveyed; - e.
-Suitable photographs together with captions of the area surveyed to assist the examiner to relate the topographic plan to the field situation; - f.
-Copies of field notes and any checklists used; - g.
+- 3. A full size copy of the final topographic plan at the original scale.
+(While an A3 copy may be bound into the folder, candidates must separately include full size (i.e. A1 if prepared a that size) copies of the final plan and spot heights); - 4.
+A plan showing the spot heights (if these are not shown on the final topographic plan) at the same scale as that topographic plan so that the density of the spot heights and the relationship/reliability of the derived contour lines can be determined; - 5.
+Copies of the underlying cadastral plans and computer freehold registers for the area surveyed; - 6.
+Suitable photographs together with captions of the area surveyed to assist the examiner to relate the topographic plan to the field situation; - 7.
+Copies of field notes and any checklists used; - 8.
+A sample of field data collected; - 9.
 A completed comprehensive check list (refer the final paragraph of Sec.
-3.2.1.3 below).
+3.2.1.2 below).

-3.2.1.3 Miscellaneous Survey Project
+3.2.1.2 Miscellaneous Survey Project